Top of the page

 Your doctor may also suggest that you see a genetic counsellor.
 These counsellors are trained to explain the genetic test and its results, but you make the decision about whether to have the test.
 They also provide education and support to families with members who have birth defects or genetic conditions like mitochondrial diseases.
 Genetic counselling can help you understand your risk of having a child with mitochondrial disease.

 Treatment usually focuses on relieving your symptoms and helping you feel better.
 You and your doctor will work together to find the treatment that works best for you.
-Treatment may include:
+You may need to see a specialist or a team of specialists.

-Your doctor also may recommend taking certain vitamins and natural health products.
+Your doctor also may suggest taking certain vitamins and supplements.

-Surgery or other procedures may be recommended for physical symptoms like drooping eyelids, cataracts, or hearing loss.
+Your doctor may recommend surgery or other procedures for physical symptoms.
+These symptoms include drooping eyelids, cataracts, and hearing loss.

 Adapted By: Alberta Health Services